goravel/docs/testing/getting-started.md

 ### Factories

-When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Goravel allows you to define a set of default attributes for each of your models using [factories](../orm/factories.md).
+If you're conducting tests, it might be necessary to add some records to your database before running the test.
+You don't have to manually input the values of each column for the test data creation.
+With Goravel, you can set default attributes for your models via [factories](../orm/factories.md).

 ```go
 var user models.User